working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

 Like all my programming these days, I started with GPT.
 I'll save you all the errors that it made, and stick to the salient points.

 1. Use Jekyll
     - **Why?** It's easy, it's static content, it's a relatively ancient tool, and it works with github pages.
 That's all we need for now.
-This is a god time to go find a plastic baggie, because you're probably going to throw up in your mouth a little bit.
-It's Ruby!
+(This is a good time to go find a plastic baggie, because you're probably going to throw up in your mouth a little bit...)
+It's powered by Ruby!
+      - Ruby's mostly fine, I just came up in it's era of competition with Python, and I chose my champion early.
 2. Create the github repo
    - For me, its `working-as-designed.github.io`.
-Wow! nobody claimed it already.
-So lucky.
+Wow! nobody claimed it already. _So lucky._
 3. Add some content to your local repo.
-You'll want these at least, but probably more depending on how fancy you get with custom theming:
+You'll want these at least, but probably more depending on how fancy you get with custom theming (Note: My theme is all messed up right now.
+It's work in progress, we'll improve it down the road):
     ```
     Gemfile
     _config.yml